SadeghMahmoudpour/garage/README.md

 ### Stubs for Isolated Testing

 To ensure the robustness and reliability of the garage system, a testing approach leveraging stubs was adopted.
-Stubs, such as VehicleStub and FloorStub, were created to simulate the behavior of interfaces without relying on the actual implementations.
+Stubs, such as FloorStub and ParkingRepositoryStub, were created to simulate the behavior of them without relying on the actual implementations.

-**VehicleStub**: A stub implementing the VehicleInterface, designed to provide controlled responses for testing the interactions with vehicle-related functionalities.

-**FloorStub**: A stub implementing FloorInterface, facilitating isolated testing of the parking model.

 ### Table-Driven Testing for Comprehensive Coverage